If we had to pinpoint one particular “flaw” about the keto diet, it’s that it can be tough for people to meet their micronutrient needs.

-While the signs and symptoms of micronutrient deficiencies on keto may present themselves in rather indiscriminate manners, you can usually pinpoint which specific micronutrient you’re lacking with simple blood tests.
+The signs and symptoms of micronutrient deficiencies may present themselves in rather indiscriminate manners.
+However, you can usually pinpoint which specific micronutrient you lack with simple blood tests.

 Nevertheless, noting your symptoms may help you narrow down which micronutrient deficiency you have.
 You can then try eating more of that micronutrient and seeing if your symptoms subside.

 Top 3 Micronutrient Deficiencies on Keto